-- 3.1 An aircraft that has been subject to abnormal loads or stresses in flight or on the ground shall be inspected in accordance with the requirements of the manufacturer or an approved maintenance schedule or worksheet prior to the next flight. - 3.2 Such inspections shall be made by an appropriately licensed aircraft maintenance engineer.
+3.1 An aircraft that has been subject to abnormal loads or stresses in flight or on the

+3.2 Such inspections shall be made by an appropriately licensed aircraft maintenance engineer.
 The results and a certification, of the inspections shall be entered in the log book or other approved records.
 A report of any damage and rectification action shall be submitted in accordance with Chapter 4.9.